 I also alluded to the whole gift giving craziness that has seemed to overtake us.
 And that’s the one thing I don’t love about Christmas.
 The constant worry about gifts and all that surrounds gift-giving and receiving drives me crazy!
 Don’t get me wrong, we love to give gifts.
 It’s so much fun to watch someone you love enjoy something you picked just for them.
 There’s an amazing feeling when you succeed in pulling off the “perfect” gift.

-In order to pull off the perfect Christmas, people flooded the stores a couple of weeks ago on Black Friday and stormed online shops on Cyber Monday.
-They had lists in hand going down and checking off.
-Some behaved more like the children they were buying for and less like adults.
+In order to pull off the perfect Christmas, people flood the stores on Black Friday and storm online shops on Cyber Monday.
+They have lists in hand going down and checking off.
+Some behave more like the children they are buying for and less like adults.

 I know that as parents we want to make the Christmases of our children magical.
 I’ll admit, there’s not much that’s more magical than Christmas!
 However, we’ve allowed our desire to make things perfect for our kids stress us completely out!
 And can I be honest?
 Even Christmas can’t be perfect, no matter how hard we try.
 Even the first Christmas, while from it came the Perfect Lamb, was in itself not perfect.